alpaylan/cvdl-rs/cvdl.md

 ### Document Layout Schema

 A document will have several sections, and it will need to compute its layout by putting those sections together.
-We know that a section has a name and a list of elements defined by the `element-schema`.
-We also know that each element can be rendered into a standalone box.
-We can vertically compose elements into a larger box, add section name on top, which will give us the section box.
+We know that a section has a name and a list of items defined by the `item-schema`.
+We also know that each item can be rendered into a standalone box.
+We can vertically compose items into a larger box, add section name on top, which will give us the section box.
 Now, all the document has to do is specify how the layers are composed.
 The language for this layout specification is also WIP, but the idea informally looks something like below.